aspyct/php-sqlite-chain/README.md

 - You can technically send your instructions to any link in the chain, but uplinks will not be aware of the changes until they try to write as well.
 - If a link is down in the chain, it is possible to write to links further down the chain, but not up the chain.
-- The head link assigns a sequence number to that instruction, and transmits it to the end of the chain
-- The tail link has the final decision on whether an instruction can be played or not.
+- Conversely, if the tail link is down, it is not possible to write to the chain.
-- Any link in the chain can decide to fail the instruction because of an inconsistent state
+- Any link in the chain can decide to fail the instruction because of an inconsistent state.
 - A link will refuse to execute an instruction with a reused sequence number.
 Previous links in the chain are responsible for recovering.

 ## Terminology